Sing the Sorrow: Legacy

 In November 2022, the band announced that they would play the album in its entirety the first and only time at the Kia Forum in Los Angeles on March 11, 2023, the album's 20th anniversary.
 Jawbreaker, Chelsea Wolfe, and Choir Boy were slated to open the event.
 The band dedicated "Paper Airplanes (makeshift wings)" to Jawbreaker and "The Leaving Song" to album producer Jerry Finn, who died in 2008.
 Additionally, the out-of-print vinyl album was reissued for the anniversary.

+Professional wrestler CM Punk used 'Miseria Cantare – The Beginning' as his theme song throughout his stay in Ring of Honor from 2002 to 2005.
+He later re-used the song for his entrance at the 2022 Revolution event for All Elite Wrestling, as well as at WWE's WrestleMania 42 in 2026, the latter of which was being used during a montage of his wrestling career prior to his entrance.